AndaChain/Myrottenpotatoes/README.md

 # README
 ++++++++++++++++++++++++++++++++++++++++

+create file ".env" put this in it.

+GOOGLE_CLIENT_ID=XXXXXXXXXXXXXXXXXXXXx

+GOOGLE_CLIENT_SECRET=XXXXXXXXXXXXXXXXXXXXx

-.env file put your Google API
+change xxx to be your Google API

 ++++++++++++++++++++++++++++++++++++++++